leod/hncynic/data/README.md

 ```

 ### Learn BPE
-Take some subset of the training data for learning BPE:
+Take some subset of the training data for learning BPE (for segmenting the text into subword units):
 ```
 $ cat <(shuf data.train.pp.comments | head -n 500000) \
       <(shuf data.train.pp.titles | head -n 500000) \